-Advanced Micro Devices reported a loss last week of 72 cents per share for its third quarter, although strong sales of its flash memory products and faster versions of its new Athlon processor helped it stay ahead of analysts' expectations.
+Advanced Micro Devices reported a loss on Wednesday of 72 cents per share for its third quarter, although strong sales of its flash memory products and faster versions of its new Athlon processor helped it stay ahead of analysts' expectations.

 Revenues for the quarter, which ended September 26, were $US662.2 million, down 3 per cent from a year ago, but up 11 per cent compared with the immediate prior quarter, AMD said.

-The Californian company reported a net loss for the quarter of $105.6 million.
+The Sunnyvale, California company reported a net loss for the quarter of $105.6 million.
 That compares favourably to a loss of $161.8 million after adjustments in the prior quarter, but is down from its net profit of $1 million in the third quarter of 1998.

 Analysts polled by First Call had expected AMD to report a loss of 97 cents per share for the quarter, a figure it soundly beat by 25 cents.